samheutmaker/major-a/README.md

 // Create majorA Utilities
 const mRouter  = m.majorRouter;
 const mAuth   = m.majorAuth;
 const mAdmin  = m.majorAdmin;
 ```
 <a name="majorRouter"></a>
 ##**MajorRouter**

-MajorRouter contains three routes: one for registering a new user, one for logging in an existing user, and one that requires admin privilages and returns the tracking profile of the specified user.
+MajorRouter contains three routes: one for registering a new user, one for logging in an existing user, and one that requires admin privileges and returns the tracking profile of the specified user.

 ###Routes
 <a name="register"></a>